DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 Many engineering organizations are already using NetApp storage and Kubernetes.
-With some creativity and a few config files and integration scripts we can extract far more value out of the infrastructure we already have.
-Making our developers significantly happier in the process.
+With some creativity and a few config files and integration scripts we can extract far more value out of the infrastructure we already have, making our developers significantly happier in the process.

 ## What's Next